rgruenewald/autodns-domain-health-checker/README.md

 - Source: DNS TXT for the zone apex
 - Pass when the current TXT record starting with `v=spf1` matches the expected policy.
-The tool also builds a flattened SPF (resolves include: and certain A/MX mechanisms) and updates `_spf.diebasis.de` with it.
+The tool also builds a flattened SPF (resolves include: and certain A/MX mechanisms) and updates `_spf.example.com` with it.
 - Remediation: auto-create/update SPF at apex (guarding against apex CNAME);
    dry-run prevents changes.